When does the program commence?

 Are late applications accepted?

 No, we do not accept late applications.
 We encourage applicants to submit applications as early as possible.
-The upcoming deadline for applications is October 15, 2020.
+The next deadline for applications will be announced in 2021.

 How will receipt of my application be confirmed?